Membership Handbook

 The Y may, at its discretion, adjust the monthly rate applicable to my membership category.
 I understand that I will receive at least 30 days’ notice prior to such change.

-• Refunds are only permitted when there are extenuating circumstances that prevented you from notifying the YMCA of your termination request.
+Refunds are only permitted when there are extenuating circumstances that prevented you from notifying the YMCA of your termination request.
 Refund requests will need to be accompanied by proper documentation (i.e. doctors note).

 • For membership refunds, a full refund will only be given if there is zero attendance within the first 30 days of membership and an email is sent to the Y requesting a membership termination.
+After the first month, refunds will not be given for lack of facility use.

 • Barring extenuating circumstances, if you’ve been a member for one month or longer, no refunds are given if you decide to terminate your membership.